 - Journal name

-- The full name and details of the corresponding author
+- Full name and details of the corresponding author

 - The full names and details of all co-authors of the paper*